Defining alternative proteins

 This is your guide to precision fermentation and whole biomass fermentation for alt protein production.
 Find resources, tools, and expert industry analysis here.

-If alternative proteins are to grow at the pace and scale needed to achieve climate and global health goals, increased investments in this game-changing field must be made across the public, private, and civil society sectors.
+For alternative proteins to grow at the pace and scale needed to achieve climate and global health goals, increased investments across the public, private, and civil society sectors are vital.
 Specifically, we must:

-- Advance the science and build the talent pipeline
+- Advance alternative protein science and build the talent pipeline.

-- Secure open-access R&D funding from global governments and a fair policy playing field that enables alt proteins to compete
+- Secure public investments in open-access R&D, infrastructure, and workforce development, and a fair playing field that enables alternative proteins to compete.

-- Support and catalyze the private sector to accelerate alternative protein growth
+- Support and catalyze the private sector to accelerate alternative protein innovation and scaling.

 Science